 1. Napaling

 How would you like to jump in the water and find yourself surrounded by thousands of sardines?
-In the north of Panglao there’s a small reef barely 3 meters from shore where this happens every day.
+In the north of Panglao there’s a small reef just 3 meters from shore where this happens every day.

 How to get to Napaling?